andrewvaughan/template-core/.github/CONTRIBUTING.md

 <!-- editorconfig-checker-disable -->

-1. The Project Maintainer [squashes]][squash] all commits to a single commit with the Primary Commit Message representing the title
+1. The Project Maintainer [squashes][squash] all commits to a single commit with the Primary Commit Message representing the title, and, by that action, the changelog message
 2. The Project Maintainer deletes the merged Branch, if not a remote Fork
 3. The Project Maintainer closes the Pull Request
-4. Automatic integration tests execute code-wide tests, if on the [`staging`][branch-staging] or [`production`][branch-production] Branches, or on changed code for the [`main`][branch-main] Branch, as appropriate
+4. Automatic integration testing occurs - on only changed files, for the [`main`][branch-main] Branch, or end-to-end, for [`staging`][branch-staging] or [`production`][branch-production] Branches
-5. The Project Maintainer move the Issue to the appropriate state, being one of `Pending Staging`, `Staged`, or `Released`, depending on which Branch acted as the base
+5. The Project Maintainer moves the Issue to the appropriate state, being one of `Pending Staging`, `Staged`, or `Released`, depending on the target Branch for the Pull Request

 <!-- editorconfig-checker-enable -->

 **Don't** squash your commits manually.
-The Project Maintainer does this for you.
+The Project Maintainer does this for you when accepting the Pull Request.

-> **Note:** While the Issue is technically "closed" at this point by GitHub, it'ts not "done."
+> **Note:** While the Issue is technically "closed" at this point by GitHub, it's not "done."
 This project's
-> **Definition of Done** is when the Issue is in the `Released` state.
+> **Definition of Done** is when the Issue is in the `Released` state per the Issue's status label.

 #### 4. `Pending Staging`

-At this point in the Software Development Lifecycle, the work for the Contributor is effectively complete, apart from the rare occurrence where end-to-end integration tests (which occur immediately the acceptance of a Pull Request) returns an unexpected failure.
+At this point in the Software Development Lifecycle, the work for the Contributor is effectively complete, apart from the rare occurrence where end-to-end integration tests - which occur immediately after the acceptance of a Pull Request - returns an unexpected failure.

 In such a case, the associated environment Branch, generally [`production`][branch-production], undergoes a [Hot-Fix](#hot-fixes-and-critical-releases) pattern to resolve the problem.

-Issues **may** stay in the `Pending Staging` state for some time until a Project Maintainer performs a Release to the staging server.
+Issues **may** stay in the `Pending Staging` state for some time until a Project Maintainer performs a Release to the `staging` server.
 This occurs when the Project Maintainer performs a successful Pull Request from the [`main`][branch-main] Branch to the [`staging`][branch-staging] Branch.

 This action creates a special integration that tests the entire project's codebase from end-to-end.
-If these tests pass, accepting the Pull Request results ia successful `staging` environment (and, generally, `beta`) Release.
-At this point, all Issues have the `Staged` status label applied.
+If these tests pass, accepting the Pull Request results in a successful `staging` environment deployment and, generally, a `beta` Release.
+At this point, all Issues in-scope have the `Staged` status label applied.

-> Note that not all projects have a `staging` environment, and therefore don't use the `Pending Staging` or `Staged`
+> Not all projects have a `staging` environment and, therefore, don't use the `Pending Staging` or `Staged` status
-> status labels.
-In such a case, the [`main`][branch-main] Branch merges directly on to
+> labels.
+In such a case, the [`main`][branch-main] Branch merges directly on to the [`production`][branch-production]
-> [`production`][branch-production] and the Project Maintainers update the Issue label directly to `Released`.
+> Branch, and the Project Maintainers update Issue labels directly to `Released`.

 #### 5. `Staged`

 Staged statuses reflect Issues that are on the [`staging`][branch-staging] Branch and environment.
-They're pending end- to-end testing before a Project Maintainer promotes them to the [`production`][branch-production] Branch.
+They're pending end-to-end testing before a Project Maintainer promotes them to the [`production`][branch-production] Branch.

-Generally, Project Maintainers use this for efforts like performance testing, penetration testing, user acceptance testing, and other areas of effort that require a `staging` environment to perform.
-This Branch may also be available as a `beta` Release for users, but not always.
+Generally, Project Maintainers use this for efforts such as performance testing, penetration testing, user acceptance testing, and other areas of focus that require a pre-production `staging` environment to perform.
+This Branch may also be available to end-users as a `beta` Release, but not always.
 The actions taken during this step vary from project to project.

-When all `staging` efforts are complete, the [`staging`][branch-staging] has a Pull Request created into the [`production`][branch-production] Branch for a `production` Release.
+When all `staging` efforts are complete, the [`staging`][branch-staging] Branch has a Pull Request created, merging it into the [`production`][branch-production] Branch for a `production` Release.

 #### 6. `Released`